-E-mail Owen!
+E-mail us at email@example.com!
 The current capacity for leadership is three MLs and six minions.
 That can change as circumstances change.
-Owen sends the “Who’s still in?” email every summer to prepare for the coming season.
+We confirm returning minions in early summer.
 If there is an opening, everyone on The List will be emailed a brief application so we can choose the best fit.
-Anyone interested in being a minion can e-mail Owen their information so they can be added to The List.
+Anyone interested in being a minion can e-mail us their information so they can be added to The List.
 You only have to add your information to The List once.

 What if I Can’t Make the Commitment/There’s No Spot This Year?

 That’s okay.
 There’s a lot of things you can do to help and support the region.